 - Funds of the host party, including grants from international organizations and private foundations;

 - Personal funds of students.

-Every year, within the framework of academic mobility, students of KASU have the opportunity to study for one semester at leading universities in Europe, Asia and the USA.
+Every year, within the framework of academic mobility, students of KAFU have the opportunity to study for one semester at leading universities in Europe, Asia and the USA.